Nearly $d$-Linear Convergence Bounds for Diffusion Models via Stochastic Localization: Discussion

-However, it is unclear whether the linear dependence on the step size $\eta$ is optimal in our setting.
-On the one hand, it can be shown that the KL divergence between the true and approximate reverse path measures is $\Theta(d \eta)$ in the worst case.
-This can be seen for example by considering the case where $p_\data$ is a point mass, or from Theorem 7 in \cite{chen2023sampling} in the critically damped Langevin setting.
-It follows that our Girsanov-based methodology cannot improve upon the rate of $\tilde O(d \eta)$ without significant modification.
-In addition, as noted by \cite{chen2023sampling} the best known convergence rates in KL divergence for Langevin Monte Carlo (LMC) under various functional inequalities are $\tilde O(d \eta)$ \cite{cheng2018convergence, vempala2019rapid, chewi2021analysis, yang2022convergence, mousavihosseini2023towards}.
+However, it is unclear whether the linear dependence on $\eta$ is optimal here.
+On the one hand, the KL divergence between the true and approximate reverse path measures is $\Theta(d \eta)$ in the worst case (consider the case where $p_\data$ is a point mass, or see Theorem 7 in \citet{chen2023sampling} in the critically damped Langevin setting).
+Thus, our Girsanov-based method cannot improve upon the rate of $\tilde O(d \eta)$ without significant modification.
+In addition, the best known convergence rates in KL divergence for Langevin Monte Carlo (LMC) under various functional inequalities are $\tilde O(d \eta)$ \citep{cheng2018convergence, vempala2019rapid, chewi2022analysis, yang2022convergence}.

-On the other hand, it is possible that the structure of diffusion models with a schedule of increasing noise levels allows for improved convergence rates compared to LMC.
-As evidence, we note that \cite{mou2022improved} show that the Euler--Maruyama discretization of an SDE has error $O(\eta^2)$ in reverse KL divergence under a set of smoothness assumptions on the drift term.
-These smoothness assumptions should be satisfied for our reverse SDE under early stopping, assuming only mild additional assumptions on the data distribution such as bounded support.
-We could therefore apply their results to get convergence bounds for the diffusion model in KL divergence of $O(\eta^2)$.
-However, the implicit constant will depend on the data dimension $d$ and on the smoothness parameters of the drift term, which will in turn depend polynomially on $d$ and $1/\delta$.
-This leads to convergence bounds for the diffusion model which are quadratic in $\eta$ but scale superlinearly in $d$.
-Nevertheless, we expect that bounds derived in this way would be tighter than the bounds of this paper when the extra assumptions on the data distribution are satisfied and $\eta^{-1} \gg \textup{poly}(d)$.
+On the other hand, the increasing noise schedule of diffusion models may allow for improved convergence rates compared to LMC.
+As evidence, \citet{mou2022improved} show that the EM discretization of an SDE has error $O(\eta^2)$ in reverse KL divergence, under smoothness assumptions which should be satisfied under early stopping, making only mild additional assumptions on the data distribution such as bounded support.
+We could apply their results to get $O(\eta^2)$ convergence bounds for the diffusion model, but the implicit constant would depend on $d$ and on the smoothness parameters, which in turn depend polynomially on $d$ and $1/\delta$.
+This leads to bounds which are quadratic in $\eta$ but superlinear in $d$.
+We expect such bounds to be tighter than our own when $\eta^{-1} \gg \textup{poly}(d)$.